Derived induction and restriction theory: Derived defect bases via orientations

 The remainder of the argument follows from elementary group cohomology calculations: If $A=C_{p^{i_1}}\times \cdots \times C_{p^{i_n}}$, then there is a polynomial subalgebra $R=\bF_p[x_1,\ldots,x_n]\subset H^*(BA;\bF_p)$ whose generators are in degree 2 and such that for any element $x\in H^*(BA;\bF_p)$, $x^p \in R$.
 Moreover, there is a maximal elementary abelian subgroup $E$ of $A$ such that the composite is an injection.
 It follows that if $x$ restricts to zero on $E$ then $x$ is nilpotent.

 To prove minimality of the family $\sEp$, we suppose that $G=E$ is an elementary abelian group.
 To see that $\bb{H\bF_p}$ is not $\sP$-nilpotent we will construct an element $z\in H^*(BE;\bF_p)$, which restricts to zero on each proper subgroup of $E$ and belongs to the polynomial subalgebra $R$ of $H^*(BE;\bF_p)$ and hence is non-nilpotent.
 Let $y\in H^1(BC_p;\bF_p)=\bF_p$ be non-zero.
 For each nontrivial homomorphism $\phi\colon E\rightarrow C_p$, we obtain a nontrivial element \(y_\phi=\beta\phi^*(y)\in R\cap H^2(BE;\bF_p).\) By construction $y_\phi$ restricts to zero on the maximal proper subgroup $\ker \phi$ of $E$.
-Since any proper subgroup is contained in the kernel of such a map, the element restricts to zero on any proper subgroup of $E$ and is non-nilpotent as desired because $z \in R$. \end{proof} \begin{cor} The derived defect base of $\bb{MO}$ is $\sE_{(2)}$. \end{cor} \begin{proof} Since $H\bF_2$ is an $MO$-algebra via the zeroth Postnikov section, the minimality claim will follow from the minimality claim for $\bb{H\bF_2}$ in \Cref{prop:hfp-is-epnil}.
-Moreover, $MO$ additively splits into a wedge of suspensions of $H\bF_2$ and hence admits the structure of an $H\bF_2$-module.
-It follows that $\bb{MO}$ is $\sE_{(2)}$-nilpotent. \end{proof}
+Since any proper subgroup is contained in the kernel of such a map, the element restricts to zero on any proper subgroup of $E$ and is non-nilpotent as desired because $z \in R$. \end{proof} \begin{cor} The derived defect base of $\bb{MO}$ is $\sE_{(2)}$. \end{cor} \begin{proof} Recall first that $MO$ admits the structure of an $H \bF_2$-module via the work of Thom, cf. \cite[Theorem IV.6.2]{Rud98}.
+It follows that $\bb{MO}$ is $\sE_{(2)}$-nilpotent.
+Since $\bb{H \mathbb{F}_2}$ is a $\bb{MO}$-algebra via the zeroth Postnikov section, the minimality claim follows from the minimality claim for $\bb{H\bF_2}$ in \Cref{prop:hfp-is-epnil}. \end{proof}

 \begin{example} We now examine the $\sE_{(2)}$-homotopy limit spectral sequence for $\bb{H\bF_2}$ when $G=Q_8$ is the quaternion group of order $8$.
 The edge homomorphism of this spectral sequence was first analyzed by Quillen \cite[Ex.~7.4]{Qui71b} and provides an example where this map is neither an injection nor a surjection, but is evidently an $\cF_2$-isomorphism.
 We will now calculate the rest of the spectral sequence and verify Quillen's result.